What’s a WebHook?

 What do you need?

-Some CRMs will offer something called "an endpoint URL" which you can use to integrate with as shown in the GIF below, which requires no technical knowledge and is very easy to set up.
+Some CRMs will offer something called "an endpoint URL" which you can use to integrate with, which requires no technical knowledge and is very easy to set up.

 Configure the Webhook